-I’m delighted to be able to share this recipes From Sourdough by Sarah Owens.
+I’m delighted to be able to share this recipe From Sourdough by Sarah Owens.
 I bought the book a couple of weeks ago and it is a delight to read.
-I shall be including it in my round up of my favourite sourdough books in the coming weeks, but in the mean time here is a taster.
+I shall be including it in my round-up of my favourite sourdough books in the coming weeks, but in the meantime here is a taster.

 Drunken Fig Bread

 Makes 2 loaves

 I am often asked how I come up with my formulas and flavour combinations.
 It’s not always a simple answer and usually has to do with the excess produce from the garden or very specific cravings.
 With the day’s ingredients on hand, I’ll sit down with a calculator and start dreaming up bread dough formulas based on baker’s math.

 This particular recipe began with a less-than-drinkable bottle of wine.
 Instead of discarding it, I doused some figs and left them to soak in the bold, oaky flavors.
 Because I love the combination of rye and fruit, I pulled out the grinds of rye I had on hand and started mixing by feel rather than calculations.
 Eventually I came around to this formula that honors the hearty quality of whole grains, which marries so well with the ambrosia of figs. My favorite is to serve it with a strong soft cheese and a bottle of quality red wine.

 For the Soaker:

 For the Leaven: